pramodsinghlodhi/NowFiber24/README.md

     # Genkit API Key (Client-side)
     # Get your key from Google AI Studio.
     GEMINI_API_KEY=your_google_ai_studio_api_key

+    # Path to your Firebase service account key for the Admin SDK.
+    # This is used for all server-side operations.
+    GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json
     ```

 4.  **Run the development server:**